VerifyTests/Verify/docs/dates.md

 ## AddExtraDatetimeFormat

-`AddExtraDatetimeFormat` allows specifiying custom date formats to be scrubbed.
+`AddExtraDatetimeFormat` allows specifying custom date formats to be scrubbed.

 <!-- snippet: AddExtraDatetimeFormat -->
 <a id='snippet-addextradatetimeformat'></a>